digital-asset/daml/docs/source/tools/profiler.rst

 .. code-block:: sh

-   daml sandbox .daml/dist/profile-tutorial-0.0.1.dar -c profile.conf
+   daml sandbox --dar .daml/dist/profile-tutorial-0.0.1.dar -c profile.conf

 To actually produce some profile results, we have to create transactions.
 For the purposes of this tutorial, the Daml Script